 Step 1: Download Ren'py

-- Make a folder on your desktop for ease of accessibility to extract the program into.
+- Make a folder on your desktop to extract the program into.

-- Click on the startup panel the Tutorial in the top left-hand corner and click launch project and play through to introduce yourself to the software.
+- Click on the startup panel the Tutorial in the top left-hand corner.

 - Be sure to read through all of the game informational directory panels.